MonkiProjects/hugo-website/content/english/blog/monki-map-from-2018-to-2020.md

 > If you can learn something, practice, broaden your network… always do it!
 It can only be worth it.

 I started the following week, in a hurry, and we went on courses and workshops almost every day.
 We were about 20 passionates.
 Every *homework* we had was always related to our own projects.
-We had two big things to prepare: the "Mid Term Review" – a 10-minutes pitch in front of a jury experienced in entrepreneurship – and the "demo day" – a big event where every student entrepreneur would pitch their project in front of a crowd.
+We had two big things to prepare: the "Mid Term Review" – a 10-minutes [pitch](https://en.wikipedia.org/wiki/Elevator_pitch) in front of a jury experienced in entrepreneurship – and the "demo day" – a big event where every student entrepreneur would pitch their project in front of a crowd.
 Due to the pandemic, the demo day was transformed in a video we had to record.
-In addition, I had to prepare graduation oral exam.
+In addition, I had to prepare my graduation oral exam.
 I took this opportunity to work 40-50 hours a week.
-I made a lot of progress on my app, and wrote [pitches](https://en.wikipedia.org/wiki/Elevator_pitch) I'm really proud of.
+I made a lot of progress on my app, and wrote pitches I'm really proud of.

 ## Step 4: Get the word out